jnm2/lang-design/Target-typed static member lookup.md

 This comes with a severe limitation, however, in that it doesn't help much with generic types.
 If you import `Option<int>`, you can write `is Some`, but only for `Option<int>` and not `Option<string>` or any other constructed type.

 Secondly, the `using static` workaround suffers from lack of precedence.
 Anything member in scope with the same name takes precedence over the member you're trying to access.
+For example, `case IBinaryOperation { OperatorKind: Equals }` binds to `object.Equals` and fails.
 The proposed syntax for this feature solves this with the leading `.`, which unambiguously shows that the identifier that follows comes from the target type, and not from the current scope.

 Third, the `using static` workaround is an imprecise hammer.
 It puts the names in scope in places where you might not want them.
 Imagine `var materialType = Slate;`: Maybe you thought this was an enum value in your roofing domain, but accidentally picked up a web color instead.